HELVE/VERMINSOULS/README.md

 # VERMIN SOULS - VIDEO ART PROJECT
 Insert public description of the project.

+Ever looked at yourself in the mirror and thought the other side is the real one?
-Vermin Souls is the double on the other end of the mirror.
+You are the double on the other end of the mirror.

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)